Advertising Photography: Career and Salary Facts

 What Is Advertising Photography?

 Advertising photography is a specialized branch of the commercial photography industry.
 When you work as a commercial photographer, you provide images to go along with editorial content in magazines, books, calendars, websites and other forms of media.
 As an advertising photographer, you are specifically tasked with taking eye-catching photographs that appear in promotional ads in print publications, on commercials and billboards or through direct marketing campaigns.
+You can find out some key details about this career below:

 What Does an Advertising Photographer Do?